What is a Party Wall Agreement and When Would I Need One?

 - Party Structure Notice - this is for alterations that will directly affect the party wall.
 It includes common jobs such as cutting holes in insert beams, cutting in flashings and removing chimney breasts.

-- Notice of Adjacent Excavation - this notice is for when you plan to excavate 3-6 metres of the shared boundary.
+- Notice of Adjacent Excavation - this notice is for when you plan to excavate within three to six metres of the shared boundary.

 - Line of Junction Notice - this type of notice is for the construction of a new wall adjacent to or astride the boundary.